kklimexk/play-json-meta/README.md

 There is always necessity to write explicitly implicit formats for models that are needed to transform entity from/to json.

 ## Solution
 **@genFormats** annotation was created to solve this problem.
-This annotation generate implicit formats automatically.
+This annotation generates implicit formats automatically.

 ## Example